• Skip to primary navigation

 Grilled Grimm’s Spicy Italian Sausages

-• A close up image of a stack of smokies in a galvanized tray.
+• A close-up image of a stack of smokies with all the fixings.

 Sizzlin’ Smokies with Kimchi, Pickled Veggies & Crispy Shallots